SyedKaz00/MSAPhaseThree/Frontend/readme.md

-This is a typescript React App for displaying the price of Cryptocurrencies and displaying how much money the user has gained / lost.
+This is a typescript React App for displaying the current price of a CryptoCurrency from an initial invested amount, which indicates how much was gained/lost.